-Bonnie Smith, Superintendent
+Denene Yarger, Superintendent

-- A. Members must prepare a PowerPoint presentation advertising a 4-H event at the 2023 Monroe County Fair. - B. All entries must be developed works by exhibitor. - C. PowerPoint slides (hard copies) need to be turned in on Thursday, during project check in.
+- A. Members must prepare a PowerPoint presentation advertising a 4-H event at the 2024 Monroe County Fair. - B. All entries must be developed works by exhibitor. - C. PowerPoint slides (hard copies) need to be turned in on Thursday, during project check in.
 Must check in with superintendent by 11:00 a.m.
-Friday. - D. Member must present PowerPoint hard copy project in front of judges on Friday using hard copy of project for presentation or exhibitor may bring their own laptop to visually present presentation to judge.
-Must bring own power cord for laptop.
-Please bring a copy of your project to use during presentation. - E. The PowerPoint slides will be graded based on originality, creativity and artistic quality.
+Friday. - D. Member must present in front of judges on Friday using either a hard-copy or a virtual slideshow.
+Member must bring either their own hard-copy or laptop and powercord. - E. The PowerPoint slides will be graded based on originality, creativity and artistic quality.